Join our Board of Directors

 NOTE: Recruitment is always open and is ongoing as long as there is positions available to fill.

-The Board of Directors is the governance body of the Thunder Bay & District Humane Society.
+The Board of Directors is the governance body of the Thunder Bay and District Humane Society (TBDHS).
 The Board provides the strategic direction, resources, and high-level oversight for the organization to be successful in achieving its mission and goals.

 Who serves on the TBDHS Board?

 Board members come from all walks of life.
-They share a commitment to TBDHS and the animals in our care and have skills that are required by the Board.
-Ideally, candidates would be best suited with Board and/or volunteer experience at charitable/not-for-profit organizations, and with expertise in the following areas: governance; management/strategic planning; evaluation/performance management; fundraising; government relations; finance/accounting; privacy/security, police duties, communications, legal or regulatory and/or human resources/recruitment.
+They share a commitment to the TBDHS and the animals in our care and have skills that are required by the Board.
+Ideally but not exclusively, candidates are sought with Board and/or Volunteer experience at charitable/not-for-profit organizations, and with expertise in the following areas: governance; management/strategic planning; evaluation/performance management; fundraising; policing; government relations; social work; finance/accounting; marketing including an emphasis on social media; information technology, legal or regulatory and/or human resources/recruitment and retention.

 Other characteristics include:

 - Age: By law, Board Members must be at least 18 years of age.